Is Your Running Heart Rate Too High?

 Measured in beats per minute, your heart rate illustrates how hard your body is working.
 When utilizing heart rate training, you focus on doing certain exercises in different zones.

 You may be wondering why we are delving into heart rate training and zone training because this article is about how high your heart rate should go when running.
 This is important back information to have in hand.
-Stay with me, please!
+So stay with me, please!

 Zone Three: The bulk of your training should be done somewhere between 70 – 80% of MHR.
 Whether you are running or biking, you can do the workout at a conversational pace.
 This means you can chat with your workout buddy through the whole workout.